nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 You can delete **one or more** assignments from your assignment list by specifying the `INDEX` of assignments you want to delete as shown in your list.

-Here is an example with steps to follow:
+Here is an example with steps for you to follow:

-1) To delete assignments with the name "Statistics tutorial" and "Biology lab report" as shown in the figure below, you can simply enter `delete 1 3` into the Command Box as per their indexes that are labelled in the figure.
+1) To delete assignments with the name "Statistics tutorial" and "Biology lab report" as shown in the figure below, you can simply enter `delete 1 3` into the Command Box which corresponds to their indexes in the assignment list.

 ![DeleteCommand1](images/DeleteCommandDiagram1.png)
 *Figure 4: User input and location of assignment indexes*

 2) You have successfully deleted both assignments from the assignment list, and they are no longer displayed.